justas147/vue-voice-input-component/README.md

 ![button and transcript after recording](docs/recorded.png)

-Components have minimal styling that could be change with custom classes.
+Components have minimal styling that could be changed with custom classes.
 However, it will be updated in the future.